-One error message I hate to see when troubleshooting is a “No Signal” on the monitor as there are numerous events that could have cause this to happen and each one has to be checked on-by-one to find the root cause.
+One error message I hate to see when troubleshooting is a “No Signal” on the monitor as there are numerous events that could have caused this to happen and each one has to be checked one by one to find the root cause.

-The cable is usually the first thing to check as it may have become loose behind the computer or the monitor.
+The cable is usually the first thing to check for video connections issues as it may have become loose behind the computer or the monitor.
 Unfortunately, some computers are in a protected podium (to prevent theft) so you will need to make sure that you can get access to the key for the lock along with having a flashlight to see in the cramped, dark space.

-The integrated video card on the motherboard can go bad over time and a quick way to tell is to try known working monitor and cable.
-When those fails to work, try to add an aftermarket video card to the computer.
-If the aftermarket video card works and your computer is under warranty, quickly get the manufacture to replace the motherboard but be warned, the motherboard will most likely be refurbished.
-If you are out of warranty and the repairs are more then the video card, leave it in.
+The integrated video card on the motherboard can go bad over time and a quick way to tell is to try a known working monitor and cable.
+When those fail to work, try to add an aftermarket video card to the computer.
+If the aftermarket video card works and your computer is under warranty, quickly get the manufacturer to replace the motherboard but be warned, the motherboard will most likely be refurbished.
+If you are out of warranty and the repairs are more than the Add-In Video Card, leave it in.

-Computers has the ability to go to sleep after a set period of time along with the monitor as well so be sure that your power settings are disabled to prevent sleep or set to to a period of 4 hours or more to get you through the day.
+Computers have the ability to go to sleep after a set period of time along with the monitor as well so be sure that your power settings are disabled to prevent sleep or set to a period of 4 hours or more to get you through the day.